 1. Energy Efficiency Savings

 One of the biggest perks of a metal shingle roof is its ability to help lower your energy bills.
-Metal shingles reflect sunlight rather than absorbing it like traditional asphalt shingles, which means your home stays cooler in the summer.
+Metal shingles reflect sunlight instead of absorbing it like asphalt shingles.
+This helps keep your home cooler during the summer months.

 This can reduce your air conditioning costs by up to 25%, depending on your climate and how well-insulated your home is.
 By bouncing those harsh sun rays away from your roof, you’ll find your home is easier (and cheaper) to cool.

 Over time, these savings add up—especially in hotter climates where your air conditioner works overtime.
-While the energy savings alone might not pay for the entire roof, they can make a noticeable difference in your monthly utility bills.
+The energy savings alone might not cover the entire roof cost.
+However, they can noticeably reduce your monthly utility bills.

 2. Fewer Repairs and Lower Maintenance